~ DECIMUS SHOOSMITH ~

 1876 - painting of D.Shoosmith up for auction, oil on canvas.
 Cattle, drover with donkey

-19th century painting (dated), Sheep in a pasture, lake beyond (doesn't give date) & sheep resting by stream (doesn't give date)
+19th century painting (dated), Sheep in a pasture, lake beyond (no date) & sheep resting by stream (no date)

 In 1881 Decimus and his family are living in Camberwell, London, and he is working as an Portrait Painter, his daughter Amy is a Photographer's Assistant, and his sister in law Alice is his Painter's Assistant.